 - RX100 VI: 3in tilting touchscreen, 921k dots; EVF with 0.59x mag. and 2.36m dots

-All four models feature built-in electronic viewfinders that offer 100% coverage of the scene.
-The only main difference here is that the RX100 III's viewfinder has a resolution of 1.44million dots, whereas the three newer cameras have improved 2.359million-dot panels.
+All five models feature built-in electronic viewfinders that offer 100% coverage of the scene.
+The only main difference here is that the RX100 III's viewfinder has a resolution of 1.44million dots, whereas the three newer cameras have improved 2.359 million-dot panels.

-One smaller change is that, on the newest RX100 VI, there's no need to pull the viewfinder out towards you once you pop it up before you start using it, as it all conveniently happens in one action.
+One smaller change is that, from the RX100 VI on, there's no need to pull the viewfinder out towards you once you pop it up before you start using it, as it all conveniently happens in one action.

-All four models also have a similar LCD screen that tilts 180° upwards – ie all the way around to face the front – although the RX100 VI is the only model from the quartet to offer a touchscreen, which is largely used for selecting the focus point rather than navigating the menus.
+All five models also have a similar LCD screen that tilts 180° upwards – i.e. all the way around to face the front – although the RX100 VI and RX100 VII are the only models to offer a touchscreen, which is largely used for selecting the focus point rather than navigating the menus.

-Furthermore, while the screens on the other three cameras tilt 45° upwards, the RX100 VI's display can be adjusted 90° upwards.
-Its resolution, however, is a little lower, which appears to be down to the fact that it uses a standard RGB panel rather than the Sony WhiteMagic RGBW-type panel used on the others.
+Furthermore, while the screens on the other three cameras tilt 45° downwards, the display on the RX100 VI and later can be adjusted 90° downwards.
+The resolution, however, is a little lower, which appears to be down to the fact that they use a standard RGB panel rather than the Sony WhiteMagic RGBW-type panel used on the others.

 - RX100 III: 290g (inc. battery and card); 102 x 58 x 41mm